Rotations

 Durham VA Medical Center

 The dermatology service at the Durham VA Medical Center has active inpatient, outpatient and consult services.
-Dr. Caroline Rao is the Chief of the Dermatology Section at the VA and the clinics are staffed by our Dermatology faculty.
+The clinics are staffed by our Dermatology faculty.
 There are general dermatology clinics, acute care clinics, procedure clinics, laser clinics, and teledermatology at the VA.
 Our first year residents have their weekly Resident Continuity Clinic at the VA.
 The VA Chief rotation (2nd and 3rd year) is an excellent experience which includes consults, dermatologic surgery, dermatopathology, general dermatology clinics, high risk skin cancer clinics, teledermatology and administrative experience.

 A resident-staffed Dermatologic Surgery clinic is held two times per week in which outpatient surgery for both benign and malignant skin disease is performed.
 The inpatient consult service provides dermatologic consultation to the entire hospital.
 Immediate dermatologic consultation is provided to all VA outpatient clinics, as well.